w3c/wai-people-use-web/_people-use-web/user-stories.md

 nav_title: "User Stories"
 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2024-06-25
-description:  Personas of people with disabilities using the Web that highlight the effect of accessibility barriers and the broader benefits of accessible websites and web tools. @@edit->"digital technologies"
+description:  Personas of people with disabilities using the Web that highlight the effect of accessibility barriers and the broader benefits of accessible digital technologies.

 # translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Jan Doe"   # Replace Jan Doe with translator name